Factbox: How the EU and AstraZeneca ended up in court, and what next

+United KingdomFactbox: How the EU and AstraZeneca ended up in court, and what next

-BRUSSELS (Reuters) - The European Commission has launched legal proceedings against Anglo-Swedish drugmaker AstraZeneca for not respecting its contract for the supply of COVID-19 vaccines, and for not having a “reliable” plan to ensure timely deliveries.
+The European Commission has launched legal proceedings against Anglo-Swedish drugmaker AstraZeneca (AZN.L) for not respecting its contract for the supply of COVID-19 vaccines, and for not having a "reliable" plan to ensure timely deliveries.

-The proceedings are public and conducted under an emergency procedure, which means they could be concluded in a matter of weeks, the European Union’s executive Commission said.
+The proceedings are public and conducted under an emergency procedure, which means they could be concluded in a matter of weeks.
+The European Union's executive Commission is seeking a verdict before the end of June.

 HOW DID IT COME TO THIS?